Approximations of countably-infinite linear programs over bounded measure spaces: The linear program and two motivating problems

 \paragraph{Exit distribution and occupation measure} The exit time $\tau$ of $(X_t)_{t\geq0}$ from a domain $\cal{D}$ is the first time that the chain lies outside of $\cal{D}$:

 with $\tau: = \infty$ if the chain never leaves $\mathcal{D}$.
 Associated with $\tau$, there is an \emph{exit distribution} $\mu$ and \emph{occupation measure} $\nu$:

 which characterise where the chain exits the domain ($\mu$), and where inside the domain the chain spends its time until it exits ($\nu$).
-The measure $\nu$ is a minimal point of a CILP of the type in Problem~\ref{prob:CILP} and the distribution $\mu$ is its image:
+Similarly as in the discrete-time case, the occupation measure is the minimal point of a CILP of the type in Problem~\ref{prob:CILP} and the exit distribution is its image through an appropriately defined $G$: \begin{corollary}[{{\cite[Theorem 36.11]{Kuntz2020}}}] If $\tau < \infty$ almost surely, $\gamma(\cal{D})=1$, and $\nu(w)\leq c$, the occupation measure is the minimal point~\eqref{eq:minimal} of the set $\L$ in~\eqref{eq:l2} with